 Query: Hi doctor, My mother, who is 55 years old, is undergoing chemotherapy for breast cancer T4 M1 (less than 5 mm non-avid in lymph node above lung) Nx, after mastectomy.
 She is HER2 positive and other two receptors are also positive.
 We have two different opinions in front of us from the two best onco...
 Read Full »

-Article Overview: The incidence of cancer being diagnosed during pregnancy has increased because of delayed child-bearing age, advanced imaging techniques during antenatal care, and the known occurrence of age-dependent malignancies.
+Article Overview: The diagnosis of cancer during pregnancy has increased because of delayed childbearing age, advanced imaging techniques during antenatal care, and the known occurrence of age-dependent malignancies.
 Read Article

-Cancer, as of now, is considered to be a disease of lifestyle and majority of cancers occur in middle and late age.
-With the postponement of marriage and childbearing to late thirties, it is not surprising, that number of women diagnosed with pregnancy and concomitant cancer is increasing.
-Further, ...
+Introduction: Cancer, as of now, is considered to be a disease of lifestyle, and a majority of cancers occur in middle and late age.
+With the postponement of marriage and childbearing in the late thirties, it is not surprising that the number of women diagnosed with pregnancy and concomitant cancer...
 Read Article

 Do you have a question on Cancer or Pain Killer?Ask a Doctor Online